ai-solution-eng/ai-solution-demos/image-generation-comfyui/README.md

 Like for any framework you want to import to PCAI:
 * Go to Tools & Frameworks
 * Click on "Import Framework", and follow the steps, using our [custom helm chart](https://github.com/ai-solution-eng/frameworks/blob/main/comfyui/comfyui-0.1.0.tgz) from our [frameworks repository](https://github.com/ai-solution-eng/frameworks/tree/main/comfyui)
-* Review the values, default ones should be good for a simple demo, but PVC sizes and resources may be increased if needed.
+* Review the values, default ones should be good for a simple demo, but PVC sizes and resources requests and limits may be increased if needed.

 Then, wait for the application to be accessible from the PCAI interface.